cee-studio/cs50-mistakes/memory-errors.md

 ### 15. [Speller] Not understanding free
-a node is immediately freed after adding to the hash table
+a node is immediately freed after adding it to the hash table.
 ```
     while(fscanf(file, "%s", w) != EOF)
     {